web-widget/web-widget/benchmarks/web-router/README.md

 pnpm test:compatibility
 ```

-The quick benchmark asserts the Node.js 24 baseline ratio between Web Router
+`--assert-ratio` accepts `subject:reference:minimum` and can be repeated for
-and Hono.
-The recorded ratio is `1.238`; CI allows a 15% regression and fails
+multiple performance gates.
+The quick benchmark only selects the PR-sized
-when the measured ratio is below `1.052`.
+workload; CI owns its comparison and threshold policy.

 ## Project Structure